-“Being recognized once again by Working Mother demonstrates our firm’s ongoing commitment to nurturing the talent and development of a diverse group of professionals and building a culture of inclusion where all perspectives are welcomed,” said Gary M. Wingens, Lowenstein’s Chairman and Managing Partner.
+“Being recognized once again by Working Mother demonstrates our firm’s ongoing commitment to nurturing the talent and development of a diverse group of professionals and building a culture of inclusion where all perspectives are welcomed,” said Gary M. Wingens, Lowenstein’s Chair and Managing Partner.

 Lowenstein’s approach to supporting women lawyers includes offering a range of innovative programs and benefits that assist their professional growth, such as expansive parental leave, an on-ramping period following return from parental leave, a Parental Leave Mentoring Network, and flexible work arrangements such as reduced schedules, flextime, and telecommuting.

 In addition, Lowenstein’s Women’s Initiative Network (WIN) supports and empowers women lawyers to achieve professional and personal success.
 Comprised of women from a cross section of the firm’s practice areas, seniority levels, and offices, the group fosters meaningful mentoring relationships that assist women lawyers in developing their careers and flourishing as leaders.
 Similarly, the firm’s Women’s Enrichment Initiative (WEI) offers a forum and avenues for women on the firm’s professional staff to network with and mentor one another and to discuss career development challenges that are unique to women professionals.
 Finally, the LS Parents of Young Children group offers employees the necessary support to navigate and celebrate parenting’s challenges and rewards.